 - East Hill

 Interactive on-line trail

 An interactive 'archaeology trail' which aims to bring you closer to the archaeology and history of the AONB landscape has been created by the project and can be seen here.
 This virtual trail allows you to visit the above sites through the medium of the web and learn more about their history.

 Theme 3 - Helping people to take an active part in their local heritage

 - Organising work parties so that local people can help clear scrub from ancient sites .

 - Giving people archaeological field walking opportunities and experience.

-- Transcribe documents and compile indexes.
+- Transcribing documents and compiling indexes.

 - Working with local and professional artists to revisit Hutchinson's iconic views.

-For more publications and information see below
+For more information and publications see below